jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

     political life while technically adhering to the *Fifteenth Amendment*.
 - **Specific Measures:**
+  - These provisions included:
-  - These provisions included a sharp increase in the *residency* requirement (“the negro is…a nomadic tribe,” opined the state’s attorney general), the institution of a two-dollar *poll tax*, and the imposition of a *literacy test* that required potential voters to demonstrate that they could understand and interpret the Constitution.
+    - a sharp increase in the *residency* requirement (“the negro is…a nomadic tribe,” opined the state’s attorney general)
+    - the institution of a two-dollar *poll tax*
+    - the imposition of a *literacy test* that required potential voters to demonstrate that they could understand and interpret the Constitution.
 - **Widespread Adoption:**
-  - **Other states quickly followed suit.**
+  - Other states quickly followed suit.

 ## Suppression

 - **Aim of Restrictions:**
-  - The overarching aim of such restrictions, usually undisguised, was to keep poor and illiterate Blacks–and in Texas, Mexican Americans–from the polls.
+  - The overarching aim of such restrictions, usually undisguised, was to keep poor and illiterate Blacks –and in Texas, Mexican Americans– from the polls.
 - **Effectiveness of Literacy Tests:**
   - Literacy tests served that goal well, since 50 percent of all Black men (as well as 15 percent of all whites) were illiterate, and even